Sometimes in your travels, you come upon a place that is surprisingly lovely – and wonder why you are surprised.

 He was offered a highly paid commission in the German navy but was philosophically anti-Nazi.
 Unlike in the film version, he was not compelled to take the commission, as Austria was not then under German control.

-Aside from this point, the story that unfolds on the film version of the lives of the von Trapp Family Singers, led by the Maria, is from thereon fairly accurate.
+Aside from this point, the story that unfolds on the film version of the lives of the von Trapp Family Singers, led by the Maria, is from thereon fairly accurate, apart from the fact that their playful and loving father was the antithesis of the stern disciplinarian father portrayed in the film.

 Despite all the layers of family history that linked me by this fragile thread to the Istrian coast – I was unprepared for its incredible beauty.